global-asp/asp-source/en/0329_lazy-anansi.md

 eighth...
 Everyone was pulling on the web strings at the same time!
-“Stop!
-Stop!” he cried in pain, as his legs were stretched thinner and thinner.
+"Stop!
+Stop!" he cried in pain, as his legs were stretched thinner and thinner.
 But no one could hear him.